AlexxNica/npm-versions/README.md

 # NPM Versions
-Tool to show all versions of a package without having to use anything other than the terminal.
+See all versions of a package without having to use anything other than your terminal.

 # Roadmap
 1. Decouple everything into modules.